 Sighisoara is not only Romania’s most colourful and beautiful town, but also the only one listed on the UNESCO World Heritage list.
 It’s dramatically painted houses are a fascinating mix of Saxon and Gothic architecture and have some rather quirky details.
 While some have peculiar vaulted entrances, others have intricate Baroque-style facades.

 New Orleans is famous for its delicious Creole cuisine, jazz, and annual festivals and celebrations.
 With so much to see and do, one often misses out one of the city’s underrated attractions, its colourful architecture!
 These eye-catching vivid buildings are mostly found in the Marigny neighbourhood.
 Some say these colours are chosen in line with the colourful spirit of the city’s annual Mardi Gras parades.

 19. San Juan, Puerto Rico

 The old quarter of San Juan distinctly stands outs thanks to candy-coloured colonial buildings.
 In the 1940s, conquistador, Ponce de Leon had decided to demolish these colonial buildings and build swanky modern buildings in its place.
 Thankfully, anthropologist Ricardo Alegria convinced the government to preserve and restore these iconic buildings to their old glory.
 In 1983, this colourful historic area was declared as a UNESCO World Heritage Site.

 20. Reykjavik, Iceland

-Looking out of the window of your airplane as you land in Reykjavik, you’ll feel like you’re entering a colorful Lego Land.
-Its colorful buildings are neatly laid out in rows unlike most other cities.
+Looking out of the window of your aeroplane as you land in Reykjavik, you’ll feel like you’re entering a colourful Lego Land.
+Its colourful buildings are neatly laid out in rows, unlike most other cities.
 The city hasn’t succumbed to its dreary, cold weather.
-It keeps up its spirit with these vibrant colors!
+It keeps up its spirit with these vibrant colours!